F&Q

 What Is A Giclée?

-The Giclée (pronounced zhee-clay) process is the art of accurately reproducing an original piece of artwork.
-Typically the Giclée process is used to produce limited edition prints of higher quality and value than standard lithography.
-To qualify as a Giclée reproduction the process must meet three basic criteria.
-First, the image must be digitally captured and processed.
-This ability allows the image to be fine tuned to closely match the original in color and depth.
-After processing, the image is then sent to the Giclée quality inkjet printer.
+To qualify as a Giclée reproduction, it must meet three basic criteria.
+First, the image is digitally captured.
+This allows the image to be fine-tuned to closely match the original in color and depth.
 Second, Giclée means to spray on ink, so it must be printed on a high-resolution inkjet printer to create an image as precise as the original.
-Third, and most important for fine art, is image longevity and permanence to last throughout the ages.
+Third, and most important for fine art, is image longevity and permanence.
+With proper media and inks, the reproduction can last from 100-200 years without noticeable fading or image depreciation.

-What Is An Off-set Lithograph?
+What Is An Offset Lithograph?

 Do You Donate To Any Charities?